Glossary

 B is for Binding.
 There are all kinds of edges.
 Binding implies holding.

 B is for Bird Robe 10/12/22 just added it here.
-Old pics on flickr for now.
+Old pics on flickr for now. started August 2003 put away while working on lion quilt

 B is for Blanket...
 Human Wrapping Cloth.
 10/21/22 But wait, that is so small, to only consider humans.
-Imagine a blanket of leaves. ( I crossed out Human)
+Imagine a blanket of leaves. ( I crossed out Human) I love cloth because it can be a blanket.
+A second skin.

 B is for Bookmat A word I use to describe the oversized cloth "bookmarks" I often offer in the shop.
 They developed from a habit I have of storing unfinished stitched scraps between book pages to keep them flat.
 They become useful as place-keepers even while in process.
 And the book becomes useful as a safe-keeper for scraps of self.
 I love the relationship that developed/